AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 * All  sections in the left panel navigation
 * All menus
 * In-app notifications
-* Report builder and reporting elements (views, filters and groupings)
+* Report builder and reporting elements (views, filters, and groupings)
 * Save buttons
 * Exported files
 * Emails